cromdenne/Personal-Blog/_drafts/Travel_Hacking.md

 for a year, and the process was surprisingly simple.

 Without having to worry about paying for our hotel and flights, we were able to take this entire trip for just $1,250.
-That included all of our meals, a fancy tour of Alcatraz, a day hiking through the redwoods at John Muir National Monument, and much more.
+That included all of our meals, a [fancy tour of Alcatraz](https://www.alcatrazcruises.com/tour-options/behind-the-scenes-tour/){:.underline-effect}{:target="blank"}, a day hiking through the redwoods at John
+Muir National Monument, and much more.
 <br>
 <br>
 #### The Verdict